logicly-au/pmhc-mds-spec/doc/upload-specification.rst

 Example Practitioner files can be found in the Treatment or Combined example files at :ref:`example-upload-files`.

+.. _ua-episode-format:

+UA Episode file format
+^^^^^^^^^^^^^^^^^^^^^^
+The UA Episode file/worksheet is required where Episodes using the '9: Universal Aftercare' Program Type are included in the upload.
+It is optional otherwise.
+There is no harm in including it in every upload.

+Data elements for the UA Episode upload file/worksheet are defined at :ref:`ua-episode-data-elements`.

+Example UA Episode files can be found in the Treatment or Combined example files at :ref:`example-upload-files`.

+.. _ua-recommendation-out-format:

+UA Recommendation Out file format
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The UA Recommendation Out file/worksheet is required where Episodes using the '9: Universal Aftercare' Program Type are included in the upload.
+It is optional otherwise.
+There is no harm in including it in every upload.

+Data elements for the UA Recommendation Out upload file/worksheet are defined at :ref:`ua-recommendation-out-data-elements`.

+Example UA Recommendation Out files can be found in the Treatment or Combined example files at :ref:`example-upload-files`.

+.. _ua-critical-incident-format:

+UA Critical Incident file format
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The UA Critical Incident file/worksheet is required where Episodes using the '9: Universal Aftercare' Program Type are included in the upload.
+It is optional otherwise.
+There is no harm in including it in every upload.

+Data elements for the UA Critical Incident upload file/worksheet are defined at :ref:`ua-critical-incident-data-elements`.

+Example UA Critical Incident files can be found in the Treatment or Combined example files at :ref:`example-upload-files`.

+.. _ua-plan-format:

+UA Plan file format
+^^^^^^^^^^^^^^^^^^^
+The UA Plan file/worksheet is required where Episodes using the '9: Universal Aftercare' Program Type are included in the upload.
+It is optional otherwise.
+There is no harm in including it in every upload.

+Data elements for the UA Plan upload file/worksheet are defined at :ref:`ua-plan-data-elements`.

+Example UA Plan files can be found in the Treatment or Combined example files at :ref:`example-upload-files`.

+.. _ua-needs-identification-format:

+UA Needs Identification file format
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The UA Needs Identification file/worksheet is required where Episodes using the '9: Universal Aftercare' Program Type are included in the upload.
+It is optional otherwise.
+There is no harm in including it in every upload.

+Data elements for the UA Needs Identification upload file/worksheet are defined at :ref:`ua-needs-identification-data-elements`.

+Example UA Needs Identification files can be found in the Treatment or Combined example files at :ref:`example-upload-files`.

+.. _sidas-format:

+SIDAS file format
+^^^^^^^^^^^^^^^^^
+The SIDAS file/worksheet is required where Episodes using the '9: Universal Aftercare' Program Type are included in the upload.
+It is optional otherwise.
+There is no harm in including it in every upload.

+Data elements for the SIDAS upload file/worksheet are defined at :ref:`sidas-data-elements`.

+Example SIDAS files can be found in the Treatment or Combined example files at :ref:`example-upload-files`.

+.. _who5-format:

+WHO-5 file format
+^^^^^^^^^^^^^^^^^
+The WHO-5 file/worksheet is required where Episodes using the '9: Universal Aftercare' Program Type are included in the upload.
+It is optional otherwise.
+There is no harm in including it in every upload.

+Data elements for the WHO-5 upload file/worksheet are defined at :ref:`who5-data-elements`.

+Example WHO-5 files can be found in the Treatment or Combined example files at :ref:`example-upload-files`.

 .. _example-upload-files:

 Example Upload files